icyrizard/cliq-cqrs-products/README.md

 This is a **NestJS** application that illustrates the use of **CQRS** in combination with **Event Sourcing**.
 For this project
 I have chosen to use an in-memory **EventStore**, by building my own simple EventStore.
-This means that the events are not persisted to a database / event-store.
+This means that the events are not persisted to a database or any event-store.
 This is done to keep the project simple to follow and to focus on the CQRS and Event Sourcing part of the application.

+### About Testing
 I've written tests for the **CommandHandlers**, **EventHandlers** and **QueryHandlers**.
 Most interesting parts of the code live in the `products` module.
 The `products` module is a simple CRUD module that uses CQRS and Event Sourcing.

+### Some theory about CQRS and Event Sourcing
 In the case of a requests that wants to create, update or delete anything, a requests comes in to the `products` module that will ultimately be handled by a **CommandHandler**.
 The **CommandHandler** will validate the request and if valid, it will create a **Command** and dispatch it to the **CommandBus**.
 The **CommandBus** will then find the correct **